toddaustin07/edge_envisalink/README.md

 ### Caveats
 - This package should be considered beta-level
 - No testing has been done yet for smoke, carbon monoxide (co), or water zones (looking for volunteers)
-- Supports 1 partition only
+- Posted code supports 1 partition only; multi-partition support coming VERY SOON
 - Supports up to 12 zones, but this is a temporary limitation for testing purposes; those with > 12 zones can still run this
 - SmartThings Edge is still in beta as of September 2021